vjrantal/SCAMP/README.md

 - **DocDB:authkey** this is the DocumentDB key that comes from the [Azure Preview Portal](https://portal.azure.com)
 - **DocDb:databaseName** this is '**scamp**' by default the Scamp code will create this if it doesn't exist already
 - **DocDb:collectionName** this is '**scampdata**' by default the Scamp code will create this if it doesn't exist already.
-- **StorageConnectionString** this is an Azure Storage Account connection string in the format of:
+- **Provisioning:StorageConnectionString** this is an Azure Storage Account connection string in the format of:

 ```
 "DefaultEndpointsProtocol=https;AccountName=[AccountName];AccountKey=[AccountKey]"